-IFRS 15, "Revenue from contracts and customers" ("IFRS 15") was issued by the IASB on May 28, 2014, and will replace IAS 18, revenue, IAS 11, construction contracts, and related interpretations on revenue.
+IFRS 15, "Revenue from contracts and customers" ("IFRS 15") was issued by the IASB on May 28, 2014, and will replace IAS 18, Revenue, IAS 11, Construction contracts, and related interpretations on revenue.
 IFRS 15 sets out the requirements for recognizing revenue that apply to all contracts with customers, except for contracts that are within the scope of the standards on leases, insurance contracts and financial instruments.
 IFRS 15 uses a control based approach to recognize revenue which is a change from the risk and reward approach under the current standard.
-Companies can elect to use either a full or modified retrospective approach when adopting this standard and it is effective for annual periods beginning on or after January 1, 2017.
-The Company is currently evaluating the impact of IFRS 15 on its consolidated financial statements.
+Companies can elect to use either a full or modified retrospective approach when adopting this standard and it is effective for annual periods beginning on or after January 1, 2018.
+The Company intends to adopt the standard on its effective date and is currently evaluating the impact on its consolidated financial statements.